fastqe/biomojify/README.md

 `biomojify` reads one or more input FASTA or FASTQ files, and converts them to emoji.

-In the examples below, `$` indicates the command line prompt.

 ## FASTA files
 For a DNA sequence:
 ```